jackdewinter/pymarkdown/newdocs/src/user-guide.md

 In the context of Basic Configuration, they are general flags that work with any command (for example, `scan`, `fix`, or `scan-stdin`).
 Both arguments require an extra argument that specifies a comma-separated list of identifiers to which the corresponding option applies.
+These identifiers can either be the primary identifier of the Rule Plugin, such as `MD013`, or the human readable identifier, such as `line-length`.

-An example that disables Rule Plugins `MD012` and `MD013` is:
+An example that disables Rule Plugins `MD012` and `line-length` is:

 <!-- pyml disable code-block-style-->
 === "Global Python Install"

     ```sh
-    pymarkdown --disable-rules MD012,MD013 scan examples
+    pymarkdown --disable-rules MD012,line-length scan examples
     ```

 === "Pipenv Package Manager"

     ```sh
-    pipenv run pymarkdown --disable-rules MD012,MD013 scan examples
+    pipenv run pymarkdown --disable-rules MD012,line-length scan examples
     ```
 <!-- pyml enable code-block-style-->